Luklim/Learning_Git/README.txt

 7.'commit'-> commit is a particular version of the project.It caputres a snapshot of the project'seestaged changes and creates a version out of it.

-8.'git commit'->registers staging changes to commit.
+8.'git commit'->registers staging changes to commit.A version  is created.

 9.'git log' ->lists down all commits of th repo.If you want to exit out of git log prompt press 'q'.

-10.'git restore'-> it removes all filechnages done to the staging area from the previous commit.
+10.'git restore'-> it removes all file from the staging area to be committed.
-This can we be useful ,if youn did some dirty piece of code and now no more wants it .Instead of deleting every changes line by line, we can restore it or you can say restore last clean version of the file.
+This can we be useful ,if you did some dirty piece of code and now no more wants it .Instead of deleting every changes line by line, we can restore it or you can say restore last clean version of the file.

 11.All the changes doneafter the last commit are still in the working area, so to take the chanegs to the staging area ,